What are the signs of dementia in women?

 Dementia Care

-Over 600,000 women in the UK are currently living with dementia.
-We’ve looked at why it’s more common for females and what’s being done to understand and care for it.
+We’ve looked at why it’s more common for women, the early signs, and what’s being done to understand and care for it.

-Nearly 3 in 4 people over 90 are women.
-And in the UK, the average life expectancy of a woman is around 82 years old.
-For men, it’s 79 years old.
+In 2023, there were just over twice as many females than males aged 90 years and over in the UK.
+In England and Wales, the average life expectancy of a woman is around 83 years old.
+For men, it’s around 79 years old.

 In addition to this, experts know from scanning the brains of people with dementia that brain cells naturally die faster in women than they do in men.
-This could increase the prevalence of dementia, and how fast it progresses.
+This could increase the prevalence of dementia, and how quickly cognitive function is impacted.

-Research also suggests that the female hormone oestrogen could increase the risk of dementia too.
+Research also suggests that the female hormone oestrogen may play a part in the increased risk of dementia too.

 While widely known as a sex hormone, Oestrogen isn’t only used in the body’s reproductive functions.
 It’s also used in our brains, specifically in the hippocampus and the prefrontal cortex, which are the areas responsible for memory and decision making, and are commonly damaged by dementia.